dylanlott/futuresight/README.md

 - **Block Height**: Displays the latest block number from the network
 - **Gas Price**: Current gas price displayed in gwei and wei
 - **Alerts**: Stale connection and block delay warnings
+ - **Tx Pool (optional)**: If a tx-pool-webservice is configured, shows health and cache sizes for Transactions, Bundles, and Signed Orders

 ## Installation